mProjectsCode/obsidian-media-db-plugin/README.md

     - games
   - authentication
     - an API key is needed
-    - you can get one for free [here](https://www.omdbapi.com/apikey.aspx)
+    - you can get one [here](https://www.omdbapi.com/apikey.aspx) for free
   - SFW filter support
-    - no, but I haven't encountered ant NSFW content in testing
+    - no, but I haven't encountered any NSFW content while developing this plugin
   - Search by ID
     - the ID you need is the ID of the movie or show on [IMDb](https://www.imdb.com)
     - you can find this ID in the URL
       - e.g. for "Rogue One" the URL looks like this `https://www.imdb.com/title/tt3748528/` so the ID is `tt3748528`
   - notes
     - the api is rate limited to 1000 requests a day

-### Currently supported media types
-- movies (including specials)
-- series (including OVAs)
-- games

 ### Contributions
 Thank you for wanting to contribute to this project.